nitinsharmacs/event-driven-vs-synchronous/research_paper.md

 A Synchronous system is a system, where communication, data processing, data transfer, or process execution happen at a blocking/waiting manner.

 A analogy could be a phone call from a requester to a responder, where the communication or instructions happens only when the responder responds.

-For this system to be practical, a request-response model is required. where a client requests a server/responder and the responder takes care of responding to this request by a response from its black-boxed processes.
+For this system to be practical, a request-response model is required where a client requests a server/responder and the responder takes care of responding to this request by a response from its black-boxed processes.

 Synchronous involves request/response style of communication where client sends request to the server and waits for it reply.
 Client can only move forward once it gets back the reply from server.